OpenDDS/OpenDDS/docs/devguide/getting_started.rst

 * ``take_next_instance()``—Take a sequence of samples belonging to the same instance, without specifying the instance.

-There are also “read” operations corresponding to each of these “take” operations that obtain the same values, but leave the samples in the reader and simply mark them as read in the ``SampleInfo``.
+There are also "read" operations corresponding to each of these "take" operations that obtain the same values, but leave the samples in the reader and simply mark them as read in the ``SampleInfo``.

 Since these other operations read a sequence of values, they are more efficient when samples are arriving quickly.
 Here is a sample call to ``take()`` that reads up to 5 samples at a time.